 Cantrell’s art is understandable for kids, offered many opportunities for individual creativity and the tile-making process could focus on individual tiles instead of the collaborative themes that we have done in the past.
 All key components when deciding on a mural theme.

 I’ve done ten murals in 13 years.
 I know how much work is involved, what steps are the most efficient, what to do when things go wrong and how to involve our school district for help.
-If you are considering a mural for your school, you can read about the entire process in my Ceramic Tile Mural Project PDF.

 But in summary, I can tell you that there is more prep on the teacher’s part than work done by the students.
 The day before the mural-making session with the students, I prep the materials like making the clay tiles, organizing tools, re-hydrating my underglazes and writing some steps on the white board.